learn-co-curriculum/java-mod-5-connect-app-to-database/README.md

 - Define a JPA entity using `@Entity`, `@Table`, and `@Id` annotations.
 - Use `EntityManagerFactory` and `EntityManager` to manage an entity.
 - Use the `persist` method of `EntityManager` to write an entity to the database.
-- Use the `find` method of `EntityManager` to retrieve an entity from the database.

 ## CODE ALONG